berlin088/Sentiment-Analysis-with-NLP/README.md

 Sentiment Analysis of Customer Reviews
-Overview
+🚀 Project Overview

 This project performs Sentiment Analysis on customer reviews using Natural Language Processing (NLP) techniques.
-It leverages TF-IDF vectorization and Logistic Regression to classify reviews as positive, negative, or neutral.
+It leverages TF-IDF vectorization and Logistic Regression to classify reviews into positive, negative, or neutral sentiments.

-The notebook includes:
+The project showcases the full pipeline:

-Data creation and preprocessing
+Data preprocessing and cleaning

-Text cleaning (lowercasing, removing punctuation/stopwords)
+Text vectorization using TF-IDF

-TF-IDF feature extraction
+Model training with Logistic Regression

-Logistic Regression model training and evaluation
+Evaluation using accuracy, classification report, and confusion matrix

-Visualization of results (sentiment distribution and confusion matrix)
+Prediction on new customer reviews

-Predicting sentiment for new reviews
+Visualization of sentiment distribution and model performance

-Features
+📂 Features

-Preprocessing: Converts raw text into clean, structured format.
+Text Preprocessing: Converts raw text into clean, structured data.

-TF-IDF Vectorization: Converts text into numerical features for ML models.
+TF-IDF Vectorization: Transforms text into numerical features suitable for ML models.

-Logistic Regression: Efficient model for text classification tasks.
+Logistic Regression: Efficient algorithm for text classification.

-Evaluation: Accuracy, confusion matrix, and classification report.
+Model Evaluation: Accuracy, confusion matrix, and classification report to analyze performance.

-Prediction: Test the model on new customer reviews.
+Prediction: Test sentiment prediction on new reviews.

-Technologies Used
+🛠 Technologies Used

 Python 3.x

-pandas, numpy
+pandas & numpy

 scikit-learn

-nltk (for stopwords)
+nltk (for stopwords removal)

 matplotlib & seaborn (for visualization)

-How to Run
+📈 How to Run

 Clone the repository:

 git clone <repository-url>

-Open the Jupyter Notebook:
+Navigate to the project folder and open the Jupyter Notebook:

 jupyter notebook

-Run each cell sequentially to see preprocessing, model training, and evaluation.
+Run each cell sequentially to see data preprocessing, model training, evaluation, and predictions.

-Sample Predictions
+📝 Sample Predictions
-predict_sentiment("I really love this product!")  # Output: positive predict_sentiment("Worst experience ever.")       # Output: negative
+predict_sentiment("I really love this product!")  # Output: positive predict_sentiment("This is the worst purchase ever.")  # Output: negative predict_sentiment("It works okay, nothing special.")  # Output: neutral

-Dataset
+📊 Dataset

-A small synthetic dataset of customer reviews is included in the notebook.
+A synthetic dataset of customer reviews is included for demonstration.

-Can be replaced with a real dataset (like IMDb or Amazon reviews) for larger-scale analysis.
+Can easily be replaced with a larger, real dataset (e.g., Amazon reviews, IMDb dataset) for practical use.

-License
+🔖 License

 This project is open-source and available under the MIT License.